 Global volcanic activity also includes volcanic lakes, tectonic and hydrothermal areas, as well as emissions from mid-ocean ridges.
 Adding all of these emissions together.
 Adding all of these up, scientists estimated about 0.645 billion tonnes of CO2 is emitted per year, contributing to climate change.
 A seemingly tiny number compared to the 43.1 billion tonnes of CO2 produced by human activity in 2019.

 It is widely accepted that the fluctuations in the output of radiation from the sun are connected to climate change.
-That being said, most climate scientists do not see a connection between these fluctuations in output recent global warming.
+That being said, most climate scientists do not see a connection between these fluctuations in output and it being one of the natural causes of global warming.

 Climate scientists agree that the sun follows an 11-year cycle.
 An increase in sunspots (which come and go) are associated with increased solar output.
 It has been calculated that at the height of an 11-year cycle, the global temperature rises by approximately 0.4%.